 The adoption of the 17 Sustainable Development Goals (SDGs) at the United Nations Summit on Sustainable Development in September 2015 offers a clear direction for transforming the way countries develop for the foreseeable future.
-For the SDGs to guide the transition pathways, they will require indicators and tools for measuring, analysing, and communicating the progress over time at both the international and national levels.
-To balance human development in multiple dimensions by achieving the SDGs and their targets inclusively requires a paradigm shift in policy-making from a siloed approach to an integrated approach.
+For SDGs to guide the transition pathways, they will require indicators and tools for measuring, analysing and communicating the progress over time at both the international and national levels.
+To balance human development in multiple dimensions by achieving the SDGs requires a paradigm shift in policymaking from a siloed approach to an integrated approach.

-The project aims to support science-based policy integration in the processes of planning, institutional arrangement, implementation, and monitoring by providing a practical tool on the quantification and visualisation of the SDG interlinkages between targets.
+This project aims to support policy integration in the processes of planning, institutional arrangement, implementation, and monitoring by providing a practical tool on the quantification and visualisation of the interlinkages between SDG targets.
 Main tasks include the following:

-The project identifies the causalities between relevant SDG targets based on literature review and the results from relevant international consultation processes.
-The identified causalities between relevant targets are further quantified for 27 selected countries from East Asia (China, Japan, Mongolia, and Republic of Korea), South Asia (Afghanistan, Bangladesh, Bhutan, India, Maldives, Nepal, Pakistan, and Sri Lanka), and Southeast Asia (Brunei, Cambodia, Indonesia, Lao PDR, Malaysia, Myanmar, Philippines, Singapore, Thailand, and Viet Nam), as well as from Africa (Ethiopia, Ghana, Malawi, South Africa, and Tanzania) based on the target-level indicators and corresponding time series data.
-Identification of the indicators is based on the official indicators that are enlisted in the “Global indicator framework for the Sustainable Development Goals and Targets of the 2030 Agenda for Sustainable Development” (UN Statistical Commission, 2017).
-When specific data or indicators are not available, proxy indicators and their corresponding data from various sources (such as the World Bank) are used.
-A web tool, SDG Interlinkages Analysis & Visualisation Tool, has been developed for users to visualise the interlinkages between targets and explore the data for monitoring SDG progress.
-Using the Network Analysis techniques, the interlinkages between SDG targets can be analysed.
-Experts from the Strategic and Quantitative Analysis Centre (QAC) of IGES collaborated to implement this timely project.
+The project identifies the causal relationships between relevant SDG targets through a comprehensive literature review, as well as expert opinions and stakeholders consultation in a couple of case studies related to specific topics (e.g. renewable energy, sustainable consumption and production, SDGs at the river basin scale and SDGs localisation, etc.) in some countries.
+The identified interlinkages are further quantified for the countries in Asia and Africa based on the statiscal analysis of the time-series data of the indicators for the SDG targets.
+Identification of the indicators is mainly based on the official indicators that are enlisted in the “Global indicator framework for the Sustainable Development Goals and Targets of the 2030 Agenda for Sustainable Development” (UN Statistical Commission, 2017).
+When specific data or indicators are not available, proxy indicators and their corresponding data from various sources (such as the World Bank’s World Development Indicators) are used.
+A web tool, SDG Interlinkages Analysis & Visualisation Tool, has been developed for users to visualise the interlinkages between targets and explore the data for monitoring SDGs progress.

 |East Asia:||China, Japan, Mongolia, Republic of Korea|